erinvdoyle/tarot/README.md

-# Welcome to Tarot Card of the Day
+# Tarot Card of the Day
 ## Your destiny awaits...

 <p align="center">